 Subscribe and stay up-to-date with everything recruitment related by receiving a weekly content digest and email updates on new resources!

 Best employee selection methods for choosing top talent

 1. Assess cognitive ability

 When implemented and administered correctly, cognitive skills assessment is a highly effective method for predicting job success.
-They’re also relatively inexpensive and easy to administer online thanks to digital technology.
 However, one potential pitfall is the risk of adverse impact, which is the negative effect that a biased selection process has on a protected group of people.

 2. Evaluate learning agility

 Evaluating learning agility is another effective employee selection to build into your recruiting process.
 American author, Alvin Toffler, broke down learning agility well when he said:

 “The illiterate of the 21st century will not be those who cannot read and write, but those who cannot learn, unlearn and relearn.”

 In other words, learning agility is the ability to be in a new situation, not know how to handle it, and then figure it out anyway.
 An agile learner can apply his or her past learnings to new scenarios that they have yet to experience.